kranzky/insoluble/folly.md

 "Pour truth, point God, yes!"
 Lloyd exclaimed as he tried to make sense of the dizzying patterns.
 "I can't take this anymore!" he yelled, feeling a foreign sensation splitting his focus.

-dialogue,7:MIKE LLOYD LISTEN

-exposition,14:BOOK CAT BLACK SYMBOL

-exposition,9:LLOYD FOCUS ATTENTION

-exposition,8:TABLE APPROACHES CAUTIOUS

-exposition,11:MYSTERIOUS INSCRIPTIONS INCOMPREHENSIBLE

-exposition,12:GLYPHS PATTERNS INTERWOVEN PAGES

 "Christopher, these holy pages aren't for fools to stand around!"
 Lloyd snapped.
 "Listen to me, Lloyd," Mike said urgently.
 In the book he was holding, there appeared a black cat symbol that caught Lloyd's focus and attention.
 He cautiously approached the table, where Mike had spread out the books.
 The mysterious inscriptions in front of him were incomprehensible, with glyphs and patterns interwoven throughout the pages.

 "Mike, forgive me," Lloyd cried, struggling to deal with the old, overwhelming emotions that resurfaced upon seeing the black cat symbol.
-Exposition;15:GLYPHS MYSTERIOUS CODE.
-The mysterious glyphs seemed to be part of a code that could potentially hold significant information.
-Exposition;12:EYES WIDENED LLOYD.
-Lloyd's eyes widened as he realized the importance of cracking this code.
-Dialogue;7:LLOYD START.
-"Let's start," Lloyd said, his voice filled with determination.
-Exposition;14:LLOYD TEAM PUZZLE.
-Lloyd and his team began working on the puzzle, each contributing their own unique skills to the process.

 Lloyd's index finger traced the glyphs, his alertness heightened by the ring on his hand.